November 18, 2017 to January 1, 2018

 Please note, on Christmas Eve, December 24, the last tour admission at

-A Winter Passport ticket providing daytime admission to all 3 houses is $29.49 for adults, $9 for children 6-17.
+A Winter Passport ticket providing daytime admission to all houses open from November 18, 2017 to March 2018 is $30 for adults, $10 for children 6-17.
 Children under 6 are admitted

 free.
-All other Newport Mansions daytime tour tickets remain valid through the Christmas season as well.
+All other Newport Mansions daytime tour tickets remain valid as well.

 Holiday Evenings at the Newport Mansions

 Don't miss Holiday Evenings at the Newport Mansions for an extra special and unique experience.
 Enjoy live holiday music and light refreshments as you stroll through softly lit rooms, taking in the ambience of a Gilded Age holiday.